What Makes One Carpet Better Than Another?

 Sorona® aka Smartstrand® by Mohawk™

 DuPont™ is the leader in fiber technology and they have a new product on the market, a polymer made from corn.
-It was invented back in the 40’s but was too expensive to manufacture back then.
+It was actually invented back in the 1940’s but was too expensive to manufacture back then to compete with other fibers on the market.
 Today with carpet prices rising due to higher oil prices it has become a viable product to produce.
 (Sorona is also known as Triexta or PTT)

 Carpet Tuft Twist

 The Carpet Tuft Twist Rating is an important key to helping your carpet retain its like new appearance longer.
 With most carpets, the tufts of fibers are twisted in the same way that people curl their hair.
 Carpet fibers are grouped together and formed into tufts and twisted while heat is applied to "set" the fibers permanently, hence the term "heat set".
 The more twists the more durable the carpet will be.
 Plush styles often have a tuft twist of 4 to 6 per lineal inch, while Frieze styles tend to have a higher tuft twist of 6 to 8 per lineal inch.

 This tuft has 7 twists and is a sign of a well-made, more durable carpet.
 Frieze styles have tufts similar to this.

 This tuft has 4 twists and is not as durable.
 This is a sign of a lower-grade carpet.
 Inexpensive Plush and Textured Plush styles often have tufts similar to this.